conan-io/docs/examples/tools/scm/git/capture_scm/git_capture_scm.rst

     # Finally create the package
     $ conan create .
     ...
+    ======== Exporting recipe to the cache ======== hello/0.1: Exporting package recipe: /myfolder/conanfile.py
+    hello/0.1: Calling export()
+    hello/0.1: RUN: git status . --short --no-branch --untracked-files hello/0.1: RUN: git rev-list HEAD -n 1 --full-history -- "."
+    hello/0.1: RUN: git remote -v
+    hello/0.1: RUN: git branch -r --contains cb7815a58529130b49da952362ce8b28117dee53 hello/0.1: RUN: git fetch origin --dry-run --depth=1 cb7815a58529130b49da952362ce8b28117dee53
-    hello/0.1: WARN: Current commit 8e8764c40bebabbe3ec57f9a0816a2c8e691f559 doesn't exist in remote origin This revision will not be buildable in other computer hello/0.1: Obtained URL: <local-path>/capture_scm and 8e8764c40bebabbe3ec57f9a0816a2c8e691f559
+    hello/0.1: WARN: Current commit cb7815a58529130b49da952362ce8b28117dee53 doesn't exist in remote origin This revision will not be buildable in other computer hello/0.1: RUN: git rev-parse --show-toplevel
+    hello/0.1: Copied 1 '.py' file: conanfile.py
     hello/0.1: Copied 1 '.yml' file: conandata.yml
-    hello/0.1: Copied 1 '.py' file: conanfile.py
+    hello/0.1: Exported to cache folder: /.conan2/p/hello237d6f9f65bba/e
     ...
+    ======== Installing packages ========
+    hello/0.1: Calling source() in /.conan2/p/hello237d6f9f65bba/s
-    hello/0.1: Cloning sources from: {'commit': '8e8764c40bebabbe3ec57f9a0816a2c8e691f559', 'url': '<local-path>/capture_scm'}
+    hello/0.1: Cloning git repo
+    hello/0.1: RUN: git clone "<hidden>"  "."
+    hello/0.1: Checkout: cb7815a58529130b49da952362ce8b28117dee53
+    hello/0.1: RUN: git checkout cb7815a58529130b49da952362ce8b28117dee53

 Let's explain step by step what is happening:

-- When the recipe is exported to the Conan cache, the ``export()`` method executes, running ``scm_url, scm_commit = git.get_url_and_commit()``.
+- When the recipe is exported to the Conan cache, the ``export()`` method executes, ``git.coordinates_to_conandata()``, which stores the Git URL and commit in the ``conandata.yml`` file by internally calling ``git.get_url_and_commit()``.
   See the :ref:`Git reference<conan_tools_scm_git>` for more information about these methods.
 - This obtains the URL of the repo pointing to the local ``<local-path>/capture_scm`` and the commit ``8e8764c40bebabbe3ec57f9a0816a2c8e691f559``
 - It warns that this information will **not** be enough to re-build from source this recipe once the package is uploaded to the server and is tried to be built from source in other computer, which will not contain the path pointed by ``<local-path>/capture_scm``.
 This is expected, as the repository that we created doesn't have any remote defined.
 If our local clone had a remote defined and that remote contained the ``commit`` that we are building, the ``scm_url`` would point to the remote repository instead, making the build from source fully reproducible.
 - The ``export()`` method stores the ``url`` and ``commit`` information in the ``conandata.yml`` for future reproducibility.
-- When the package needs to be built from sources and it calls the ``source()`` method, it recovers the information from the ``conandata.yml`` file, and calls ``git.clone()`` with it to retrieve the sources.
+- When the package needs to be built from sources and it calls the ``source()`` method, it recovers the information from the ``conandata.yml`` file inside the ``git.checkout_from_conandata_coordinates()`` method, which internally calls ``git.clone()`` with it to retrieve the sources.
   In this case, it will be cloning from the local checkout in ``<local-path>/capture_scm``, but if it had a remote defined, it will clone from it.

 .. warning::

-    To achieve reproducibility, it is very important for this **scm capture** technique that the current checkout is not dirty.
+    To achieve reproducibility, it is very important for this **scm capture** technique that the current checkout is not dirty
     If it was dirty, it would be impossible to guarantee future reproducibility of the build, so ``git.get_url_and_commit()`` can raise errors, and require to commit changes.
 If more than 1 commit is necessary, it would be recommended to squash those commits before pushing changes to upstream repositories.

 If we do now a second ``conan create .``, as the repo is dirty we would get: